This is an internal documentation. There is a good chance you’re looking for something else. See Disclaimer.

 Introduction

-Hibernate is an implementation of the JPA specification, however we use the Hibernate API directly in many cases (instead of using the JPA API in the javax.persistence package), mostly because we need many custom Hibernate features to be able to provide exactly the same behaviour as the old Persistence API did.
+Hibernate is an implementation of the JPA specification, however we use the Hibernate API directly in many cases (instead of using the JPA API in the jakarta.persistence package), mostly because we need many custom Hibernate features to be able to provide exactly the same behaviour as the old Persistence API did.

 Build the SessionFactory